-- Fabrication: Falsifying, inventing, forging or altering any information, data, citation or academic record; b) presenting data that were not gathered in accordance with standard guidelines defining the appropriate methods for collecting or generating data and failing to include an accurate account of the method by which the data were gathered or collected.
+- Fabrication: Falsifying, inventing, forging, or altering any information, data, citation, or academic record; b) presenting data that were not gathered in accordance with standard guidelines defining the appropriate methods for collecting or generating data and failing to include an accurate account of the method by which the data were gathered or collected.

-- Obtaining an Unfair Advantage: Obtaining or giving assistance to another person during an examination/quiz unless collaboration is permitted; b) obtaining, attempting to obtain or use of obtained copies of non-circulated examinations or questions; stealing, destroying, defacing or concealing library materials with the purpose of depriving others of their use; c) intentionally interfering with another student’s academic work; d) unauthorized use of any electronic devices or otherwise undertaking activity with the purpose of creating or obtaining an unfair academic advantage over other students’ academic work.
+- Obtaining an Unfair Advantage: Obtaining or giving assistance to another person during an examination/quiz unless collaboration is permitted; b) obtaining, attempting to obtain, or use of obtained copies of non-circulated examinations or questions; stealing, destroying, defacing, or concealing library materials with the purpose of depriving others of their use; c) intentionally interfering with another student’s academic work; d) unauthorized use of any electronic devices or otherwise undertaking an activity with the purpose of creating or obtaining an unfair academic advantage over other students’ academic work.